1 Purpose

 Community

-- We consider our community and the environment
+- We consider and recognise our responsibility to our community and the environment

 1.1 Scope